alexhyett/terraform-s3-static-website/README.md

 Terraform for hosting a secure static website hosted on AWS using S3.

+There is a [step by step guide](https://www.alexhyett.com/terraform-s3-static-website-hosting) for this code on my [blog](https://www.alexhyett.com/terraform-s3-static-website-hosting).

 The terraform will set up the following components:

 - S3 bucket for www.yourdomain.com which will host your website files.